Oxbian/NAI/README.md

 - Conversation are saved inside files in JSON in this folder `conv/`, and can be reused on others LLM.
 - In normal mode, conversation can be resumed by the LLM into bullet point list.
 - LLM can be configured thanks to configuration files in `config/`
 - Requests are routed thanks to the LLM to other expert LLM.
-Code questions are send to a code expert, wikipedia questions are send to a system which provide better factual response.
+Code questions are send to a code expert, wikipedia questions are send to a module which use a kiwix API to provide data from Wikipedia.

 ## TODO

-- Color change if it's an user or the LLM
+- Color change if it's an user or the LLM (dunno how to do it in this code base)
-- Async request to the LLM API
-- Start the real fun
+- Connect & try LLM / tools

 ## Inspiration and reason

 Why in Rust ?

 Because I wanted to learn Rust, and the language is fast and powerful.

 - [WilmerAI](https://github.com/SomeOddCodeGuy/WilmerAI/) a system where all the inferences are routed to others expert LLM.